dib-lab/2021-paper-ibd/manuscript.md

 <!-- *Clostridium bolteae* -->

 *R. gnavus* is an aerotolerant anaerobe, one clade of which was recently found to be enriched in CD [@doi:10.1186/s13073-017-0490-5], and to produce an inflammatory polysaccharide [@doi:10.1073/pnas.1904099116].
+We found evidence that at least 17 of the 23 genes that encode the operon that encodes the proteins responsible for producing this inflammatory polysaccharide were encoded in dominating set pieces that were more abundant in CD.
+These genes were encoded across 66 dominating set pieces, with multiple neighboring genes in the operon annotated on 6 of these dominating set pieces.

 *C. bolteae* is a member of the normal gut microbiota but is an opportunistic pathogen that exploits compromised intestinal barriers [@doi:10.1186/s12864-016-3152-x].
 It is associated with disturbance succession and has increased gene expression during gut dysbiosis [@doi:10.1101/gr.138198.112; @doi:10.1038/s41586-019-1237-9].